 10. Close all programs back to the desktop.

 11. Delete the script from the computer that was saved in step 3.
-This script should never be run again without recommendation by Customer Care.
+This script should never be run again without recommendation by Customer Service.
 To remove the file:

 o Open Windows Explorer.

 o Browse to the location where you saved the file.

 o Locate and highlight the file.

 o Press the Delete key on the keyboard and select Yes to deleting the file.